-echoe (- echoe)
+echoe (-echoe)

-Echoes (does not echo) ERASE character as a backspace-spacebackspace string.
-Note: this mode will erase the ERASEed character on many CRT terminals; however, it does not keep track of column position and, as a result, may be confusing on escaped characters, tabs, and backspaces.
+Echoes (does not echo) Erase character as a backspace-space-backspace string.

+Note: This mode erases the ERASEed character on many displays; however, it does not keep track of column position and, as a result, may be confusing on escaped characters, tabs, and backspaces.

-echok (- echok)
+echok (-echok)